In this tip:

-You can grow egg plant on a similar way as peppers.
+You can grow egg plants on a similar way as sweet peppers.

-Sow in potting soil in a greenhouse of margarine boxes.
+Sow in potting soil in a margarine box.
+Put lid on.
+Remove lid when plants are visible.
 Let the plants grow big until they have 4 or more leaves.

 Put each small plant deep in a flower pot with a mixture of compost, potting soil and agricultural lime.